Marc W. Grossberg

 MLA Portfolio

-Ethos I come to landscape architecture with an academic background in agronomy, anthropology, and ecology.
+I come to landscape architecture with an academic background in agronomy, anthropology, and ecology as well as an applied background in restoration ecology and horticulture.
 I infuse those realms of knowledge in my designs in the pursuit of a more sustainable and resilient world.
-I grew weary of learning deeply about the many problems we face as a civilization, and the many potential solutions, while failing to see adequate holistic implementation.
+After enough time spent learning the details of the many existential problems we face, I realized that I need to sit at the table with those making land use decisions, to be in a position myself to help guide those decisions.
 I don’t want to just ring the alarm bell.
 I want to design and build solutions.
-Food insecurity, disconnected communities, loss of biodiversity, climate change; the solutions are intertwined within the way we design our built environment and manage our resources.
+Food insecurity, disconnected communities, loss of biodiversity, climate change; the solutions are intertwined within the way we design our built environment and manage our natural resources.
 I believe that through designed landscapes we can address the issues of our time.
-I believe that we can regenerate the biosphere, strengthen our communities, and enhance our wellbeing through a holistic approach to design and planning.
-It is to this end that I specialize in the design of regenerative agroecosystems, environmental planning, community planning, ecosystem restorations, and nature based solutions.
+I believe that we can regenerate the biosphere, strengthen our communities, and enhance our well-being through a holistic approach to design and planning.
+It is to this end that I specialize in the design of regenerative agroecosystems, environmental planning, community planning, ecosystem restorations, novel ecosystems, and nature based solutions.

 A collaboratively produced development concept which envisions the Springfield Warehouse District in Jacksonville re-purposed as a pedestrian focused, biophilic, and resilient mixed use community.
 Pedestrian, ecology, and community were prioritized through careful planning of density with walkable circulation, green stormwater, and biodiversity weaved throughout.
 Swisher Farm Park at the north-eastern terminus of the site was my sole responsibility.
 The park serves as a public edible and ecological resource capable of meeting the annual produce needs of approximately 40 people through potential production of over 15,000lbs of fruits, nuts, and vegetables.
 All linework was drafted in AutoCAD, Swisher Farm Park modeled in Rhino, perspectives and plans rendered in Photoshop.